At 11 a.m. Lois opened the door to the bedroom she and Pamela shared to see if her girlfriend was awake yet.

 In Apartment 501, Phyllis was hunched over her laptop, studying a graph as intricate as a spiderweb, tiny intersecting lines representing death rates and confirmed cases from around the world.
 “There’s hopeful news from Estonia,” reported the steadfast statistician, ever-eager to find a bright spot in the gray clouds of the pandemic.

-“That’s nice,” said Maxie, who was sitting the required six feet away on Phyllis’s bed.
-Her second cup of coffee was on the bedside table, her nimble thumbs were flying busily as she texted her friend Stella.
+“That’s nice,” said Maxie, who was visiting from downstairs.
+She sat the required six feet away on Phyllis’s bed, her second cup of coffee on the bedside table, her nimble thumbs flying busily as she texted her friend Stella.
 “But what’s the news closer to home?”